 Maintaining cash flow for your small-medium sized business is a crucial part of staying on track and having long-term success.
 However, it can be difficult to do so, with unplanned expenses, off-season ups and downs or from a series of unpaid invoices.
 Fortunately, there are ways to maintain and improve your cash flow even when facing adversity.
 Here are some of the best tips to maintaining cash flow for your small-medium sized business.

-To maintain your cash flow, start by analyzing your financial needs
+To maintain your cash flow, start by analyzing your financial needs.

 The first step you want to take is to analyze your financial needs.
 This is important to see how much money you are spending and to create a budget.
 To create a budget, make sure to analyze costs and compare your expenses from different periods of time.
 This should allow you to see when you can comfortably spend a little more money or to save it for seasons that typically do not perform as well.
 Managing your cash flow in the off-season will allow you to still invest in your business and keep up with your expenses.

-Evaluate what your optimum product mix is
+Evaluate what your optimum product mix is.

 Evaluating gross profits from all your services or products can be valuable information for your business.
-This will allow you to see what is underperforming, and to see which product or service is making the highest margin.
+This will allow you to see what is underperforming.
+Also to see which product or service is making the highest margin.
 After this analysis, you can distribute sales efforts and manage your inventory and resources appropriately.
 For an even further evaluation, you can do a sales analysis to see which markets and customers are the most profitable.
 Both will allow you to determine success in different areas of your business, maximizing returns in the long run.

-Consider alternative financing options
+Consider alternative financing options.

 Financing options can be scary for many business owners, but it does not need to be.
 Choosing and understanding what type of financing would work best for your business would make this decision less nerve-racking.
 If you are considering alternative financing options, you can choose from merchant cash advances, purchase order funding, revenue-based financing, invoice factoring and more.
 Many companies will work with you to evaluate which option would best suit your business.
 Having this financing available for you can solve many cash flow issues, prevent a cash flow issue from occurring in the future and improve your debts collection.